Georgia high court won’t halt spaceport vote certification

 Attorneys for Camden County have gone to court seeking to have the election declared invalid.
 They argue Georgia’s constitution does not allow voters to veto the spaceport project by calling a referendum.
 The state Supreme Court declined commissioners’ request to delay certification of the vote until the legal battle is resolved.

-In addition to the court challenge, spaceport opponents suspect Camden County officials are considering another way to bypass the referendum results.

-Last Friday, commissioners called a special meeting to name board members to the Camden Spaceport Authority.
-The authority was created in 2019 by Georgia lawmakers.
-The state law authorizing the spaceport authority gives it the power to purchase property.
+Last Friday, commissioners called a special meeting to name board members to the Camden Spaceport Authority, which under state law has the authority to purchase property.

-Steve Howard, Camden County’s government administrator, declined to comment Monday when asked whether commissioners intend for the spaceport authority to buy land for the project if the referendum blocked commissioners from making the purchase.
+Steve Howard, Camden County’s government administrator, declined to comment Monday when asked whether commissioners intended for the spaceport authority to buy land for the project if the referendum blocked commissioners from making the purchase.